LogoLogo

 Key

-Each key in the message is a varint that encodes both the Field Identifier, and the Wire type.
+Each key in the message is a that encodes both the Field Identifier, and the Wire type.

 A Field Identifier represents just the field for each specific message, i.e., if the value is related with a stream identifier, a parameter, or a payload.